Support

 How does Gmail decide to group emails into conversations?

-/Misc Instructions /cloudHQ Apps / Gmail Label Sharing / How does Gmail decide to group emails into conversations?
+/Misc Instructions /cloudHQ Apps / Label Sharing for Gmail / How does Gmail decide to group emails into conversations?

 A really cool feature of Gmail is how it automatically threads email messages so that they appear as a single item rather than multiple items in your email list.
 This helps keep your inbox organized, especially if you have really long email threads.